WeWork: 2019

-On September 17, 2019, amid growing investor concerns over its corporate governance, valuation, and outlook for the business, WeWork formally withdrew its S-1 filing and announced the postponing of its IPO until late 2019.
+On September 17, 2019, amid growing investor concerns over its corporate governance, valuation, and outlook for the business, WeWork formally withdrew its S-1 filing and announced the postponing of its IPO.
 At that time, the reported public valuation of the company was around $10 billion, a reduction from the $47 billion valuation it achieved in January and less than the $12.8 billion it had raised since 2010.
 In mid-September 2019, unrelated to the company's delayed initial public offering, Wendy Silverstein, the co-head of WeWork's real estate investment fund ARK, departed the company.
-By September 23, 2019 SoftBank wanted Neumann removed as chief executive.
-On September 24, 2019, following mounting pressure from investors, company co-founder Adam Neumann resigned as CEO and gave up majority voting control in WeWork.
+By September 23, 2019, SoftBank wanted Neumann removed as chief executive.
+The following day, amid mounting pressure from investors, company co-founder Adam Neumann resigned as CEO and gave up majority voting control in WeWork.
 Artie Minson and Sebastian Gunningham were named co-CEOs of the company.
-On September 24, 2019, WeWork put its Gulfstream G650 aircraft up for sale.
+That same day, WeWork put its Gulfstream G650 aircraft up for sale.
 Critics said the plane had become a "red flag in the leadup to the company's IPO" and had created problems with employees who didn't receive promised bonuses or raises.

 In October 2019, Neumann received close to $1.7 billion from SoftBank for resigning from WeWork's board of directors and severing most of his ties to the company.
-The $1.7 billion was in addition to $970 million for his remaining shares, a $185 million consulting fee, and a $500 million credit to assist him to repay his loans to J.P.
-Morgan Chase.
+The $1.7 billion included $970 million for his remaining shares, a $185 million consulting fee, and a $500 million credit to assist him to repay his loans to JPMorgan Chase.
 He was retained as a consultant with an annual salary of $46 million.

-In October 2019, WeWork announced the opening of new co-working locations in Singapore and Manila.
-Also in October 2019, WeWork abandoned plans to open an office in the U.S. Steel Tower in downtown Pittsburgh.
+In October 2019, WeWork abandoned plans to open an office in the U.S. Steel Tower in downtown Pittsburgh.
 The company had planned to build out as much as 105,000 square feet in the building.

 On October 14, 2019, WeWork warned clients that approximately 1,600 office phone booths at some of its offices in Canada and the United States were tainted with formaldehyde.
 The company said another 700 phone booths would possibly be taken out of service as a precautionary measure.
 This situation came to the attention of the company after some members reported eye irritation and a strong odor.

-On November 6, 2019, SoftBank Group reported $9.2 billion in write-downs on its investments in WeWork.
-This amount was approximately 90% of the $10.3 billion SoftBank invested in WeWork over the previous few years.
+On November 6, 2019, SoftBank Group wrote-down $9.2 billion on its investments in WeWork, approximately 90% of the $10.3 billion SoftBank invested in WeWork.
 On November 21, 2019, WeWork announced layoffs of 2,400 employees, almost 20% of its workforce globally.